Boreas618/Notes/operating-systems/virtual-memory.md

   - If absent in both, brings the new page into the Active List, displacing the LRU page from the SC List.

 Depending on the SC List's allocation, the algorithm can behave like FIFO, LRU, or a hybrid.

-## Freelist

-Removed pages (e.g., by the Clock Algorithm) are stored in a freelist—essentially a reserve of inactive but instantly available pages.
-- Managed by the "Pageout daemon," a background process overseeing memory management via the Clock Algorithm.
-- Modified or "dirty" pages on the freelist initiate a save-to-disk operation to avoid potential data loss.

 # Allocation of Page Frames